 What is Artist in the School?

 Artist in the School (AIS) provides high quality, engaging and culturally diverse programming for students across the territory.
-There are more than 90 artists and 200 different programs available through our catalogue that includes workshops in visual arts, music, dance, literary arts, theatre, and digital media.
+There are a wide variety of programs available through our catalogue, including workshops in visual arts, music, dance, literary arts, theatre, and digital media.

 How does the AIS program work?

 - Every Yukon school is allocated a certain number of AIS hours to spend working with Artists.
 The base number of hours is 20 per school, per year and increases depending on school enrollment (2.50 additional hours per 50 students).

 - Each school has an Artist in the School representative that coordinates how that school spends their AIS hours.
 Some schools use their AIS hours on one big project involving the whole school, others divide the hours between individual classes.
 Find out more about the program through your AIS school coordinator.